chakrabar/chakrabar.github.io/_posts/unpublished/2018-03-05-sonarqube-for-code-quality.md

 **Quality of software**

 If you have ever worked on a large software application that does complex processing and is being developed by a big team, you'd know the complexities of maintaining high quality of the software.
-We as spoftware development teams do lot of things to maintain the codebase with high standards but still many teams struggle with it.
-In this post we'll look as some basic problems with software code, and look at a tool _"SonarQube"_ that can help us tacle some of the problems.
+We as spoftware development teams do lot of things to maintain the application with high standards but still almost all teams struggle with it.
+In this post we'll look as some basic problems with software code, and look at some ways that can help us tacle some of the problems.

-Before going into `SonarQube` let's look at **some of the common quality issues** we generally face with a software application.
+Before going into _"solutions"_ let's look at **some of the common quality issues** we face with a software application.

+There are basically two types of issues of a software application, the ones faced by the users and those developers have to deal with.

 1. Usability issues that are faced by the users
     1. Incorrect behaviour of the application (visible bugs)